Facial Fat Grafting

 Periorbital and facial fat grafting is the process of acquiring the patient’s own fat for facial volume augmentation.This is also referred to as complementary facial fat grafting.
 Certain areas of the face such as the temples, cheeks, the eyelid area, midface, and nasolabial folds can be augmented with fat.
 Dr. Zoumalan usually performs fat grafting in cases where there is significant volume loss.
 There is some variability with fat grafting as it settles down with time, so given this possibility, Dr. Zoumalan does discuss the possibility of requiring hyaluronic acid fillers several months after fat grafting to really achieve the desired outcome.

 Dr. Zoumalan does not usually perform fat grafting for minor areas of volume loss though.
-For instance, in cases where patients which to have their eyelids injected with a filler material for volume augmentation, Dr. Zoumalan usually prefers a hyaluronic acid gel over fat grafting since hyaluronic acid fillers are predictable and reversible in cases of minor adjustments.
+For these cases, Dr. Zoumalan usually prefers a hyaluronic acid gel over fat grafting since hyaluronic acid fillers are predictable and reversible in cases of minor adjustments.

 If Dr. Zoumalan determines that you will be a good candidate for fat grafting, it can often be combined with other cosmetic eyelid surgeries.